kellywsq03/RAGify/README.md

 # RAGify

-A simple RAG app where you can upload pdfs and ask questions about the pdf to receive an answer and sources.
+A simple RAG app where you can upload pdfs 📂, ask questions about the pdf 📣 and receive answers + sources 📕!

 ![](RAGify_screenshot.png)